mattermost/mattermost-handbook/operations/research-and-development/product/development-process/new-bug-tickets/README.md

 # Creating New Jira Bug Tickets

 Bugs are any “obvious errors” on how the product or a feature is functioning as well as any UI issues.
 If you’re not reporting an obvious error, please file a Story ticket instead.
-Errors on [unsupported platforms](https://docs.mattermost.com/install/requirements.html) are not considered bugs.
+Errors on [unsupported platforms](https://docs.mattermost.com/install/software-hardware-requirements.html) are not considered bugs.

-## 1. Initial steps to access the "Mattermost" Jira project
+## 1. Check that you have permissions to create tickets in Jira

-* Create a Jira account with your mattermost email address at [https://mattermost.atlassian.net](https://mattermost.atlassian.net).
-* Ask to give your account permission to create Jira tickets in our [Jira Configuration channel](https://community.mattermost.com/core/channels/jira-configuration).
-* Create a ticket in Jira's "Mattermost" project following the next steps below with a note on its priority level.
+* If you don't already have a Jira account or permissions to create Jira tickets, you can request access through [the Mattermost IT helpdesk](https://helpdesk.mattermost.com/support/home).

 ## 2. Confirm you’re filing a new issue